Skip to content

 Rushden Fire Station has two appliances, a main rescue pump and a compact pump.
 There is also capability to attend emergencies involving hazardous material.
 Crews from Rushden attend approximately 260 incidents each year with a relatively even split between false alarms, fires and non-fire incidents such as rescues and road traffic collisions.

 Rushden’s location at the intersection of the A45 and A6 means crews are not unfamiliar with road traffic incidents.
-Its proximity to Rushden Lakes and Stanwick Lakes, both of which see many hundreds of visitors every day, brings with it water risks but also opportunities to interact with the public as part of their prevention activities.
+Its proximity to Rushden Lakes and Stanwick Lakes, both of which see hundreds of visitors every day, brings with it water risks but also opportunities to interact with the public as part of their prevention activities.

 Crews are also active in the local community, participating in careers days, holding open days, community educational activity events and the station even hosts blood donation sessions for the NHS.

-Rushden Fire Brigade was founded in 1877 under the Captaincy of William Foskett.
+Rushden Fire Brigade was founded in 1877 under the captaincy of William Foskett.
 The Brigade started with just 12 men.
 The original method of alerting the Brigade was to ring the bell inside St Mary’s Church.
-In 1901, the “Great Fire” of Rushden, which burnt for three days, destroyed two factories, a school, 16 shops and 12 houses.
+In 1901, the Great Fire of Rushden, which burned for three days, destroyed two factories, a school, 16 shops and 12 houses.

 Northamptonshire Fire and Rescue Service logo